sblauth/cashocs/docs/source/getting_started.rst

     opt_problem.solve()

-The only major difference between CASHOCS and FEniCS code is that one has to use Function objects for states and adjoints, and that Trial- and TestFunctions are not needed to define the state equation.
-Other than that, the syntax would also be valid with FEniCS.
+The only major difference between CASHOCS and FEniCS code is that one has to use :py:class:`fenics.Function` objects for states and adjoints, and that :py:class:`fenics.TrialFunction` and :py:class:`fenics.TestFunction` are not needed to define the state equation.
+Other than that, the syntax would also be valid with FEniCS, at least for this problem.

 For a detailed discussion of the features of CASHOCS and its usage we refer to the :ref:`CASHOCS tutorial <tutorial_index>`.